PIANO LESSONS FOR STUDENTS OF ALL AGES AND ABILITIES

 Suzuki Piano School (Ages 4+)

 Also known as the mother tongue method, the Suzuki method applies the basic principles of language learning to music education.
-Students and parents must both be dedicated to the program, as they will both be actively engaged in the learning process.
+Students and parents must both be dedicated to this piano lessons program, as they will both be actively engaged in the learning process.
 The Suzuki method asks that parents act as the teacher at home when a student is having trouble.
 For that reason, a parent must be present at every lesson.